 Health organisations across East Yorkshire will host the biggest showcase of healthcare services and innovation even seen in the region next week.

-The 2016 Health Expo will be held on Thursday 7 July at the KCOM Stadium, and is being organised by Hull and East Yorkshire Hospitals NHS Trust, Hull Clinical Commissioning Group, East Riding of Yorkshire Clinical Commissioning Group, Humber NHS Foundation Trust, and City Health Care Partnership.
+The 2016 Health Expo will be held on Thursday 7 July at the KCOM Stadium, and is being organised by Hull University Teaching Hospitals NHS Trust, Hull Clinical Commissioning Group, East Riding of Yorkshire Clinical Commissioning Group, Humber NHS Foundation Trust, and City Health Care Partnership.

 Sponsored by Siemens Healthineers, the event is designed to showcase excellence and improvements in local health and social care services, but there will also be plenty for people to do, see, learn, hear, and take part in, including: